Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Exercise

-Scientists have found that regular movement decreases overall levels of tension, elevates and stabilizes our mood, improves sleep, boosts self-esteem, and eases PMS symptoms.
+Scientists have found that regular exercise decreases overall levels of tension, elevates and stabilizes our mood, improves sleep, boosts self-esteem, and eases PMS symptoms.
 Not too shabby, right?
-To reduce anxiety, we recommend a mix of aerobic cardio (preferably high-intensity interval training) several times per week due to its positive effect on mood and depression, strength training, and yoga or qigong, an ancient practice of coordinated body movement, meditation and breathing.
+To reduce anxiety, we recommend a mix of aerobic cardio (whatever you like, although there are specific benefits to either zone 2 training and high intensity intervals) several times per week due to its positive effect on mood and depression, strength training, and yoga or qigong, an ancient practice of coordinated body movement, meditation and breathing.

 Supplements & Over-the-Counter Solutions